goelp14/Hacky-Holidays-2020-Writeups/README.md

 We download the zip file by going to `/DataBackup.zip`.
 After unzipping this file we see there is a file called flag.txt.

-For linux users you can do:
+For linux users you can do the same thing via terminal easily:

 ```bash
 $  mkdir reindeerchall